devklick/crudy-prisma/README.md

 # To-do List

-This is a simple API (and eventually, a web app) written in TypeScript, which utilises:
+This is a web app and API written in TypeScript, which utilises:
 - [Nx Workspace](https://nx.dev/) as a monorepo
+- [React](https://reactjs.org/) as the UI framework
 - [Express](https://expressjs.com/) as the API framework
 - [Zod](https://github.com/colinhacks/zod) for schema parsing & validation
 - [Prisma](https://www.prisma.io/) as an ORM